rammybt/trading_journal/strategic_asset_allocation-india.md

 - Investment Universe
     - Top 750 Stocks by median traded value in NSE.
     - Median of weekly traded value in rupees (₹) for the last 15 months.
-- Portfolio Size - 25.
+- Portfolio Size - 15-30.
-- Rebalance Frequency - Monthly.
+- Rebalance Frequency
-    - Create two portfolios rebalanced on 02<sup>nd</sup> and 04<sup>th</sup> Monday of every month repectively.
+    - Monthly.
+    - 04<sup>th</sup> Monday.
 - Allocation
     - 1/2 - As per factor weight.
     - 1/2 - As per equal weight.